Story Title: The Dog Who Went Abroad

-Chitranga was a dog, who lived in a certain town which was affected by a famine.
+Chitranga was a dog, who lived in a certain town that was affected by a famine.
 People had no food to eat, and they cared not to give any to the dogs or cattle or any animal.
-Due to lack of food, along with other animals, the dogs were starving.
+Due to the lack of food, along with other animals, the dogs were starving.
 Some of them even died.

 Chitranga was not able to bear the hunger and realizing that the place did not offer conditions to live, he decided to leave for a foreign land in search of food and better conditions.